1. Registration Policies

 1.5 Access to Online Courses

-Once registered in an online course, learners will have access to these courses for a limited period of time.
-For cohort-based online courses, learners will have access for 14 days from the date of registration.
-For self-paced online courses, learners will have access to 90 days from the date of registration.
-It is the responsibility of the learner to ensure that all relevant course content is downloaded and saved within this specified period.
+Once enrolled in an online course, learners will have access to these courses for a limited period of time.
+For cohort-based courses, learners will lose access to course content 28 days after the course end date.
+For self-paced courses, learners will lose access to course content 90 days from the date they self-enroll in the online classroom.
+It is the responsibility of the learner to ensure that all relevant course content is downloaded and saved within the specified period.

 1.6 Income Tax Receipts

 Tuition fees totaling more than $100 may be used for tax credits for qualifying courses.
 The Canada Revenue Agency sets the criteria for qualifying courses.
 Not all of our courses qualify.
 Tax receipts for qualifying courses are mailed out in February to the address provided at the time of registration.